qingyou97/val_edge_map/README.md

+Test the average of all indicators on the BSDS, NYUD, and mutilcue datasets.
+Used for comparison after retraining.

 Link of Multicue: https://serre-lab.clps.brown.edu/resource/multicue/ You can take a reference to Depth Image and Data augmentation in NYUD yun-liu/RCF#124 for the data augmentation.